 We’re back for the The House That Steroids Built miniseries this week, after a long layoff during the MLB lockout.
 Opening Day is today, and what better time to celebrate … honest baseball … by identifying dishonest baseball.
 And in reading research for this upcoming season, we saw this: “… we should remember that projections are just projections, and our methods are not necessarily the Giants’ methods.”

-Hmmm, that sounds an awful lot like ESPN’s statistical experts pondering just what the San Francisco Giants are doing that defy the math.
+Hmmm, that sounds an awful lot like ESPN’s statistical experts pondering just what the San Francisco Giants are doing that defies the math.
 Well, loyal readers and sharp observers with objectivity know exactly what the Giants are doing that defy statistical analysis.
 And that’s why we’re taking on the 2004 season: the last one in which Barry Bonds played a “full” season under obvious PED influences.

 This was also the last competitive season the S.F. organization would have for 5 years, when it rebooted itself into the financial juggernaut we saw ramp up in 2009.
 The 2004 Giants won 91 games and just missed out on the NL postseason.
 But it wasn’t for a lack of “trying” … as the below demonstrate.